danomatika/ofxMidi/README.md

 Adding ofxMidi to an Existing Project
 -------------------------------------

 _Note: These instructions are for manually adding ofxMidi to a project.
-You do not need to follow these steps if you use the ProjecGenerator app to regenerate your project files, except for Xcode where you currently need to add the CoreMIDI framework._
+You do not need to follow these steps if you use the ProjecGenerator app to regenerate your project files._

 ### Xcode